User Guide: 2 Autoplot Methods

 autoplot(sun.spct)

 In contrast to the examples in the User Guide 1, here we obtain directly an annotated plot of the solar spectrum at ground level.
-This would be of limited use unless without the possibility to adjust the design and components of the ggplot object created.
-One possibility is to use the grammar of graphics to add to the plot.
+This would be of limited use without the possibility to adjust the design and components of the ggplot object created.
+One approach is to use the grammar of graphics to add to the plot.
 However, it is also possible to control many features of the plot by passing additional arguments in the call to autoplot().
+User-provided arguments overrrided the defaults.

-When plotting source_spct and response_spct objects we can change the basis of expression of spectral irradiance from "energy" to "photon".
-Be aware that by design, all values, summaries and spectral data will always use the same base of expression.
+When plotting source_spct and response_spct objects we can change the basis of expression of spectral irradiance and spectral responsivity from "energy" to "photon".
+Be aware that by design, within one plot all spectral values and derived summaries will always use the same base of expression.

 autoplot(sun.spct, unit.out = "photon")